-We have SQL Import and Export Wizard in SQL, which can help to import or export data from various sources to different destinations using Wizard.
-In this example, we are going to export DimGeography table data present in the Adventure Works DW 2014 SQL database to Geography text file present in the local hard drive using SQL Import And Export Data Wizard.
+We have Import and Export Wizard in SQL, which can help to import or export data from various SSIS sources to different destinations using Wizard.
+In this example, we are going to export DimGeography table data present in the Adventure Works DW 2014 database to Geography text file present in the local hard drive.

-Export Data from SQL Server To Flat File Using Import And Export
+Export Data from SQL Server To Flat File Using SSIS Import And Export

 If you don’t want to see this page again, then Please tick the checkbox, “Do not show this starting page again.”
 For now, click Next